Introduction

 Form Layout

-Ultimate Forms allows you to subdivide your form into tabs (with tab permissions), add sections or groups and arrange the list columns in one to three vertical columns.
+Ultimate Forms allows you to subdivide your form into tabs (with tab permissions), add sections or groups and arrange the list columns in multiple vertical columns.
 You can also control the location and appearance of labels and descriptions.
 Note that all of these are accomplished through configuration and not drag-and-drop, making it easier and faster to design a form.

 InfoPath provide a visual design interface allowing you to place fields in a custom layout table.
 Section are easy to implement.
 Tabs are harder, requiring your to create multiple views and provide a mechanism for switching between views.